-There’s a $25 application fee to submit an application to the first school and a $16 cost for every school after that.
-However, these fees can be waived for students who qualify for SAT fee waivers, orphans or wards of the court under the age of 24 and students below the income threshold based on family size.
+There’s a $25 fee to submit an application to the first school and a $16 fee for every subsequent application.
+However, these fees can be waived for orphans or wards of the court under the age of 24, students who qualify for SAT fee waivers and students below the income threshold based on family size.

 What questions does the CSS Profile ask?

-The CSS Profile assesses the money you have, but it also takes the money you pay out into consideration by asking questions about your family’s medical expenses, debts, mortgage status, business expenses and other miscellaneous costs that aren’t included on the FAFSA.
+The CSS Profile assesses the money you have, but it also examines the money you pay out with questions about your family’s medical expenses, debts, mortgage status, business expenses and other costs not included on the FAFSA.

-The CSS Profile may ask for more information, but that doesn’t necessarily mean all assets will subtract from a student’s financial aid package.
-Unlike the FAFSA, which determines how much government aid you’re eligible for regardless of where you attend school, colleges and universities individually decide how to interpret CSS Profile information and which assets and expenses to take into consideration.
+The CSS Profile may ask for more information, but more assets doesn’t necessarily mean a lesser financial aid package.
+Unlike the FAFSA, which determines how much government aid you’re eligible for regardless of where you attend school, colleges and universities individually decide how to interpret CSS Profile information, including which assets and expenses to take into consideration.

 How to complete the CSS Profile

-To begin the CSS process, go to the CSS Profile website.
-Here you can find the application, check participating schools and scholarships and find resources to assist you in the application.
-The application fee is $25 for the first college and $16 for each additional college, but the CSS Profile is free for eligible students.
+To begin the CSS Profile process, go to the CSS Profile website.
+Here you can find the application itself, check participating schools and scholarships and locate resources to assist you.

 The application fee is $25 for the first college and $16 for each additional college, but the CSS Profile fee is waived for eligible students – eligibility for fee waivers is calculated automatically by the form.
 In the case of a divorce or separation, some colleges require a separate application from both the custodial parent and the noncustodial parent.